French ship Beaumont (1762): Service history

 The Beaumont was built by Caro at Lorient, Brittany, for the French East India Company (FEIC).
 She was similar in design to the East Indiamen Villevault and Pondichéry.
 Beaumont's keel was laid down in March 1762 and she was acquired by the FEIC on 19 August and commissioned into their service in December.
 She measured 126' 4" in length at the gundeck (in French feet, equivalent to 47.098 m imperial), 126' 4" length at the keel (40.929 m imperial), 37' in breadth (12.045 m imperial) and 14' 6" in depth (4.588 m imperial).
 Beaumont's displacement was 900 tons burthen.
 Intended for use as a merchantman she was nevertheless heavily armed for the France to Indian Ocean and Pacific Ocean trades.

 The FEIC was dissolved in 1769 and in July of the following year Beaumont became a vessel of the French Navy.
-In naval service she was ship-rigged and, mounting 56 guns, was classified as a fourth-rate (a second rang in the French classification system).
+In naval service she was ship-rigged and, mounting 56 guns, was classified as a fourth-rate (a deuxième rang in the French classification system).

 Beaumont left naval service in 1772, being sold to a private citizen and renamed Lyon.
 Lyon saw service in the American War of Independence and was captured, while acting in support of the rebels, by the British frigate Maidstone in 1778.
 The badly damaged Lyon was taken to the Royal Navy dockyard in Antigua.
 Her later fate is not known but she is unlikely to have ever left the dock and is likely to have been stripped down before she was wrecked.
 This theory is supported by a 1780 map of Antigua which implied the presence of a French Navy vessel, shipwrecked in the harbour.